Effective Date: August 28, 2017 - What’s new »

 - You Won’t Annoy or Scam Our Users.
 Don’t upload, post or otherwise transmit any unsolicited or unauthorized advertising or promotional materials.
 So no spam, no pyramid schemes, and definitely no “I got kidnapped and need you to wire me $1,000” schemes.
 Don’t try to solicit users’ passwords or personal information.
 This also means no engaging in commercial activities within the Service or on behalf of Evernote without our prior approval (e.g., displaying a banner designed to profit you or any other business or organization or displaying banners for services that provide cash or cash-equivalent prizes to users in exchange for hyperlinks to their web sites).
 And don’t use the Service as a forwarding means to another website.

 - You Won’t Send Unwanted Messages.
-Work Chat and other collaboration features in Evernote are intended to enable you to interact and share with people you know and/or who are part of your organization.
-Do not send unsolicited Work Chat messages to anyone who does not share this kind of connection with you.
-And when you want to send a Work Chat message to someone who does not yet have an Evernote account, never use Evernote to send an email, SMS, or other type of message to that person unless you are certain that the recipient wants to receive this type of message from you.
+Evernote’s Collaboration Features (those features that allow Evernote users to share or collaborate on Content) are intended to enable you to interact and share with people you know and/or who are part of your organization.
+Do not send unsolicited messages to anyone who does not share this kind of connection with you.
+And when you want to send a message to someone who does not yet have an Evernote account, never use Evernote to send an email, SMS, or other type of message to that person unless you are certain that the recipient wants to receive this type of message from you.

 - You Won’t Violate IP Rights.
 Don’t upload, post or transmit Content that infringes the copyright, trademark or other intellectual property or proprietary rights of another party.
 And don’t take any action that would be in violation of Evernote's Trademark Brand Guidelines and Usage Requirements.